 Since 2019, we have been conducting an Environmental Sustainability Education Program (ESEP) to educate future generations on environmental sustainability and groom them to become future agents of change for the environment.
 We call this program, Saya Pahlawan Lingkungan (I am an Environmental Hero).

-Working with the Jakarta’s Education Agency (Dinas Pendidikan DKI Jakarta) and Jakarta’s Environmental Agency (Dinas Lingkungan Hidup DKI Jakarta), the teachers and students also learned how to separate waste correctly, as well as how to set up and run a simple composting facility on their school grounds.
+Working with the Jakarta’s Education Agency (Dinas Pendidikan DKI Jakarta) and Jakarta’s Environmental Agency (Dinas Lingkungan Hidup DKI Jakarta), the teachers and students also learn how to separate waste correctly, as well as how to set up and run a simple composting facility on their school grounds.
+Together with our NGO partners Duitin and Eco Enzyme, students learn how they can earn an income from recycling their household waste, and how to create the versatile eco enzyme from organic waste.

 Due to the Covid-19 pandemic, schools in Jakarta have been conducting home-learning since early 2020.
 Because of this, we have built an arm of the program which takes the form of online extra-curricular classes, with a focus on ocean conservation.
 This is a collaboration with ReSea Project, and will begin in July 2021 with five schools in the Greater Jakarta region.